evanreichard/AnthoLume/README.md

     gitea.va.reichard.io/evan/bookmanager:latest
 ```

-The service is now accessible at: `http://localhost:8585`
+The service is now accessible at: `http://localhost:8585`.
+I recommend registering an account and then disabling registration unless you expect more users.

 ## Configuration